marisadaze2333/marisadaze2333.github.io/_pages/about.md

   - /about.html
 ---

 I am currently on the job market.
 I was a Ph.D. student in the College of Computing and Data Science at Nanyang Technological University (NTU), Singapore, under the supervision of [Prof. Kwok-Yan Lam](https://personal.ntu.edu.sg/kwokyan.lam/) and remotely supervised by [Prof. Xuanyu Cao](https://labs.wsu.edu/xuanyu/).
-In 2019 and 2022, I received my Bachelor's and Master's degrees in communication engineering from University of Electronic Science and Technology of China (UESTC), Chengdu, China.
+In 2019 and 2022, I received my Bachelor's and Master's degrees in communication engineering from University of Electronic Science and Technology of China (UESTC), Chengdu, China, under the supervision of [Prof. Ping Yang](https://www.ncl.uestc.edu.cn/info/1019/1031.htm).
 My research interests include mobile edge computing, federated learning, bilevel optimization, quantum communications, and security.

 <a href="mailto:qian0080@e.ntu.edu.sg">**Email**: qian0080 [at] e.ntu.edu.sg</a>